towercomputers/toweros/README.md

 4. Once the installation is finished, clean the `/etc/hosts` file and the `iptables` rules on the offline host and close the ssh tunnels.

 Note: when installing each package, `pacman` verifies that it has been signed by the authors and maintainers of Arch Linux.
 Therefore it is not necessary to trust the online host but above all to initialise the pacman key ring in a trusted environment.
-This means for us that it is imperative to build the images of TowerOS and TowerOS PI in a trusted environment and to manually verify the keys.
+This means for us that it is imperative to build the images of TowerOS and TowerOS-ThinClient in a trusted environment and to manually verify the keys.